Alice Vanderbilt Morris: Personal life

-She was courted for some time by Dave Hennen Morris (1872–1944) who saw her face around the funnel of the steamer to France and knew at once that he must marry her.
-When he pursued her more closely, he saw that she had a deforming scoliosis which did not change his ardor one bit.
-When he presented himself to her father to ask for her hand in marriage, he was told he would never amount to anything good and was asked to leave and have no further contact with the family.
+She was courted for some time by Dave Hennen Morris (1872–1944) who saw her face around the funnel of the steamer to France and decided that he must marry her.
+When he pursued her more closely, he saw that she had scoliosis, but this did not change his mind.
+When he presented himself to her father to ask for her hand in marriage, he was told he would never amount to anything good.
+He was also asked to leave and have no further contact with the family.
 When he was allowed to say good-bye to her in the hall, he asked her to elope with him.
-She climbed out the window that night for an extraordinary life.
+She climbed out the window that night to do so.
 Her sister later packed up her clothes in a trunk and sent them on by Railway Express.
 Mr. Shepard was infuriated at the insubordination of yet another daughter and refused to speak to her for a year, as the family story goes.
 Morris later became the U.S. Ambassador to Belgium from 1933 until 1937.

 Dave was the son of John Albert Morris, a wealthy horseman, and Cora Hennen Morris, daughter of prominent New Orleans Judge Alfred Hennen.
 The couple, who married in 1895, had six children: